 Nutrient-based standards force some questionable choices on menu planners.
 This is evident from the menus comparing the old and new standards (PDF).
 The old menus included "kids food"—food-like objects such as pizza sticks and breaded beef patties.

 Happily, the new menus drop those and call for real foods.
 Some of them—jicama, kiwi, and grape tomatoes, for example—are likely to seem exotic to kids accustomed to chicken fingers.
 So far, so good.

 But the foods are accompanied by strangely tasting miracles of food technology such as reduced-fat mayonnaise, low-fat salad dressings, and soft margarines.
 Why?
 To meet nutrient standards.

 What about sugars?
 The standards don't mention sugars except to say that if the others are followed, there isn't much room allowed for sugary foods.
 Canned fruits are to be low in sugar.
 Use of highly fortified sugary foods is discouraged.

 Chocolate and other flavored milk?
 The new standards allow skim "flavored" milk (translation: sugar-sweetened).
 Otherwise, says USDA, kids might not drink milk and will not get enough calcium.
 Sigh.
 Milk, as I keep saying, is not an essential nutrient.
 Chocolate or strawberry milk is a dessert.
 Chalk this one up to dairy lobbying.

 The USDA based the new standards on the report released in October 2009 by the Institute of Medicine (IOM): School Meals: Building Blocks for Healthy Children.
 It looks to me as though the USDA actually followed the IOM recommendations, a miracle in itself.

-.
-Enjoy!
 This post also appears on foodpolitics.com.